Egocentric Activity Recognition and Localization on a 3D Map: Method

 \subsection{Network Architecture}

 For the video pathway, we adopt the I3D-Res50 network~\cite{carreira2017quo,wang2018non} pre-trained on Kinetics as the backbone.
 For the environment pathway, we make use of a lightweight network (denoted as EnvNet), which has four 3D convolutional operations.
 The video features from the 3rd convolutional block of I3D-Res50 and the environment features after the 2nd 3D convolutional operation in EnvNet are concatenated for 3D action location prediction.
 We then use 3D max pooling operations to match the size of action location map to the size of the feature map of the 4th convolution of EnvNet for the weighted pooling in Eq.\ref{eq:grounding}.
+More implementation details can be found in our supplement.